yashas-13/init/README.md

 # Pharma SCM Application

-Version: 0.2.1
+Version: 0.2.2

-This project implements an initial prototype for the pharmaceutical supply chain management app described in `Pharmaceutical Supply Chain App Design_.md` and `dbsetup.md`.
+This project implements an initial prototype for the pharmaceutical supply chain management app described in `dbsetup.md`.

 ## Today's Changes